LaunchCodeEducation/java-web-development/src/chapters/control-flow-and-collections/collections.rst

 Data Structures
 ---------------

-A **data structure** is a programming construct to aggregate lots of values into one value.
-More simply, a data structure lets us hold on to lots of data in a single place.
+A **data structure** lets us hold on to lots of data in a single place.
+It is a programming construct to aggregate lots of values into one value.
 Many types of data structures exist in various languages.
 A few examples are lists, dictionaries, arrays, tuples, etc.

-In this section of this book, we'll discuss a structure called ``ArrayList`` and compare it to the ``Array`` class.
-We'll then introduce the ``HashMap`` class in Java.
-These types will be sufficient for our basic needs while we get going with Java.
-For more, refer to the official Java documentation on `collections <http://docs.oracle.com/javase/8/docs/api/java/util/Collections.html>`__.

 .. index:: ! collections, !
 Java Collections Framework